 The book will help you deliver a better product.
 Most software development projects are organized around bite-sized user stories, which sit in project management software's backlog.
 Because each story is just a small fragment, the teams lose the sight of the big picture.
 One-feature-at-a-time mentality yields a Frankenstein monster and the product ends up barely usable.

 "No amount of elegant programming or technology will solve a problem if it is improperly specified or understood to begin with." - Milt Bryce

-It’s project manager’s responsibility to build shared understanding between clients and developers.
-Story mapping is a technique that lets you and your team understand the big picture and see how each story fits in so you can deliever better products.
+It's a project manager's responsibility to build a shared understanding between clients and developers.
+Story mapping is a technique that lets you and your team understand the big picture and see how each story fits in so you can deliver better products.

-The novel describes the problems every IT organization faces, and shows how to solve problems, while at the same time improving life quality of the people involved on a project.
+The novel describes the problems every IT organization faces and shows how to solve problems, while at the same time improving the life quality of the people involved in a project.

 Books on people management

 Peopleware: Productive Projects and Teams by Tom DeMarco & Timothy Lister